Kaikyō Line: History

 The line was opened on 13 March 1988 in conjunction with the opening of the Seikan Tunnel.
 Originally the line ran both freight and passenger trains; the latter included daytime limited express Hakuchō and night train Hokutosei.

 Three of the stations on the Kaikyō Line, Tappi-Kaitei, Yoshioka-Kaitei, and Shiriuchi, were closed on 15 March 2014 due to construction work connected with the Hokkaido Shinkansen, which opened on 26 March 2016.
-From that time, all passenger services through the line were discontinued.
+From that time, this line has largely re-designed as a freight-only route, except for the Train Suite Shikishima cruise train.